Bunscoil Bhríde, Rathangan, Co. Kildare

 Where the Principal refuses admission to any applicant, by the authority delegated to her by the Board in line with this policy, any such refusal shall be communicated to the Board at the earliest opportunity.

 The policy will be reviewed regularly in the light of experience.
-It will be reviewed by the teaching staff and Board of Management every five years.
+It will be reviewed by the teaching staff and Board of Management every three years.
 Any staff member, Board member, parent, guardian or student who is unhappy with the content or the implementation of any school policy may request a review at any time and such a request will be dealt with as quickly as possible.
-The next review of this policy will occur before or during the school year 2020-2021.

 THE OVERALL RESPONSIBILITY FOR THE IMPLEMENTATION OF THIS POLICY LIES WITH THE PRINCIPAL AND TEACHERS.